chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble-VOF/rising-bubble-VOF.rst

 .. _two-dimensional rising bubble: https://onlinelibrary.wiley.com/doi/full/10.1002/fld.2643

-A circular bubble with density of 100 and kinematic viscosity of 0.01 (all the units in this example are dimensionles) is defined at an initial location (0.5, 0.5) in a rectangular column filled with a denser fluid (with a density of 1000 and kinematic viscosity of 0.01).
+A circular bubble with density of 100 and kinematic viscosity of 0.01 (all the units in this example are dimensionless) is defined at an initial location (0.5, 0.5) in a rectangular column filled with a denser fluid (with a density of 1000 and kinematic viscosity of 0.01).
 At :math:`t = 0` the bubble is released to rise inside the denser fluid column.
 The corresponding parameter file is
 ``rising_bubble_VOF.prm``.

 The following schematic describes the geometry and dimensions of the simulation in the :math:`(x,y)` plane: